Soil Mix Conundrum - Peat Moss vs Coconut Coir

 Each soil manufacturer has their own blend of amendments.
 The amendments are usually perlite and composted or aged wood products, composted manure or another nitrogen-rich product, and mineral additives.

-The peat moss and coconut coir provide a relatively inexpensive bulk product that is sterile and inert.
+The peat moss and coconut coir provide a relatively inexpensive, sterile, inert bulk product.

 Pin the Image Below to Your Pinterest Microgreens Board